vu-societal-analyics/societal-analytics-lab-website/services.md

 intro_image_hide_on_mobile: true
 ---

-# Services built for Social Scientists
+# For Social Scientists by Computational Social Scientists

-The Societal Analytics Lab offers a range of services for VU FSW researchers, and is involved in the development and maintenance of various digital infrastructure projects.
+The Societal Analytics Lab offers a range of services for VU FSW researchers, and we are involved in the development and maintenance of various digital infrastructure projects.